 Jacob Joseph Feit

-While currently pursuing a Bachelor of Science in Environmental Policy and Governance, Jacob represents the entire Undergraduate body as the Undergraduate Representative to the Cornell University Assembly.
-Serving his second term on the Assembly, Jacob formerly Chaired the Campus Committee on Infrastructure, Technology, and the Environment, where he advocated for Cornell's sustainable development and facilities' accountability.
-In May of 2021, Jacob was internally elected by his colleagues in the Assembly to serve as Executive Vice-Chair for the 2021-2022 Academic Year.
-Prior to his service on the University Assembly, Jacob previously served on the Student Assembly as Representative for the College of Agriculture and Life Sciences.
-Jacob has extensive government experience, having served in multiple capacities in the New York State Legislature.
-Similarly, Jacob's political experience includes prominent roles in multiple high-profile congressional campaigns, and recently served as a Political Organizer during the 2021 NYC Mayoral race.
-Post-graduation, Jacob looks to attend law school, in hopes of pursuing a career focused on combating environmental injustice.
+While currently pursuing a Bachelor of Science in Environmental Policy and Governance, Jacob is proud to represent all Cornellians as Executive Vice Chair of the University Assembly.
+Serving his second term on the Assembly, Jacob formerly Chaired the Campus Committee on Infrastructure, Technology, and the Environment, where he advocated for sustainable development and facilities' accountability.
+Prior to his service on the University Assembly, Jacob served on the Student Assembly as a Representative for the College of Agriculture and Life Sciences.
+Having served in multiple capacities in the New York State Legislature, Jacob has extensive experience in government and public policy.
+His political experience includes prominent roles in multiple high-profile congressional campaigns, as well as a recent experience as a campaign organizer during the 2021 New York City mayoral election.
+Post-graduation, Jacob looks to further his education in hopes of eventually pursuing a career focused on combating environmental injustice.

 Richard F. Bensel